-- 10.2 Alongside LGPSC's direct engagements, we have several partners that engage companies on our behalf: EOS at Federated Hermes (Stewardship provider to LGPSC) and LAPFF.
+- 10.1 Alongside LGPSC's direct engagements, we have several partners that engage with companies on our behalf: EOS at Federated Hermes (Stewardship provider to LGPSC) and LAPFF.
 Through these partnerships, our Fund was able to engage more than 1,000 companies on material ESG related issues in the course of 2021.
-Below we give further detail and examples to some of these engagements. - 10.3 During 2021 LGPS Central has continued engagement on four, core Stewardship Themes: climate risk, plastic pollution, responsible tax behaviour and tech sector risks.
+Below we give further detail and examples to some of these engagements. - 10.2 During 2021 LGPSC has continued engagement on four, core stewardship themes: climate risk, plastic pollution, responsible tax behaviour and tech sector risks.
+See Principle 5 for further detail on how these themes have been identified.
+Appendix 2 provides details if the Stewardship Strategy, measures of success, engagement highlights and case study for each of the 4 Themes.